joshua224435/J-snakes/README.md

 Welcome to my version of the classic **Snake Game**, built using HTML, CSS, and JavaScript!
 **Play here:** [Live Game](https://joshua224435.github.io/J-snakes/)

-*(Replace the link above with your real GitHub Pages link after deploying)*

 ## Features
 - Classic snake movement and collision